X Case: Constitutional amendments

 The thirteenth and fourteenth amendments were ratified but the twelfth was rejected.
 In 2002 an attempt to overturn the suicide grounds was again defeated, in the Twenty-fifth Amendment.

 In 2018 the Thirty-sixth Amendment of the Constitution of Ireland provided a clear result, allowing abortions to be performed in Ireland, with the X Case frequently cited before the vote as a reason for amending the Constitution.

 European law

 Ireland joined the EEC in 1973 (now the European Union), and an express provision in the relevant treaties was and is the principle of free movement of people within the EU.
-As far back as 1964 the Costa v ENEL case had established that European law had primacy over national laws.
+In Costa v ENEL (1964), the European Court of Justice had established that European law had primacy over national laws.
 The 1992 Maastricht Treaty allowed Ireland an exemption in respect of its laws on abortion.
 At the time of the Maastricht negotiations, it was thought that this exemption meant that the EU could never impose abortion laws upon Ireland.
-The X case showed that the Irish government understood that its laws against abortion extended much further, even to a denial of the basic European law right of the free movement of people within the EU.
+The X Case showed that the Irish government understood that its laws against abortion extended much further, even to a denial of the basic European law right of the free movement of people within the EU.